robalb/my-website/astro-website/src/pages/posts/camac-cc32.md

   /**
   * Send a NAF command to MODULE_A
   *
   * handle:     the connection to the CAMAC crate
-  * station N:       MODULE_A
+  * MODULE_A:   the station number N
-  * substation A:    0
+  * 0:          the substation number A
-  * function code F: 9
+  * 9:          the function code F
-  * data: 0
-  */
-  cc32_write_word(handle, MODULE_A, 0, 9, 0);
+  * 0:  the data sent to the module, in this case it's just the number 0 */ cc32_write_word(handle, MODULE_A, 0, 9, 0);

-  //A variable to store the 24 bit of data that the read function will return long int data;
+  //A variable to store the 32 bit of data that the read function will return long int data;

   int Q;